harrison542002/JobPortal/README.md

 # JobPortal 👜

-- This porject created with Spring MVC framework where there are two modules for this portal, administrator and software developer.
+- This porject is created with Spring MVC framework where there are two modules for this portal, administrator and software developer.
 - The portal is also integrated with MySQL database and applied orm by using hibernate framework.

 ------------------